Frida7771/CloudNode-/README.md

 ## Introduction

 **HealthWeb** is a cloud-based web application deployed on AWS, using Terraform to manage the infrastructure as code.
-The application is developed in **Node.js** and is designed to demonstrate a full-stack cloud architecture with database integration, user management, and monitoring capabilities.

 ## Key Features